JSearUK/Playthroughs/README.md

       - The name may not exceed 70 characters, to minimize the chance of encountering an operating system filename-length error.
 The current character count and limit are shown in the box.
       - The name may not contain certain characters, or be empty, to avoid operating system filename-invalid errors.
 These characters are listed in the box.
       - The name must be unique.
-      - These checks are made during input which, under certain circumstances, can sometimes lead to slowdown.
+      - These checks are made during input which, under certain circumstances, may lead to slowdown.
 Once a name is considered valid, the **Confirm** button will become available.
   - A list of Playthroughs, presented in order of most recently changed.
     - Focusing a Playthrough will change the text color to `hovercolor`, and begin scrolling the name horizontally to ensure that it is all visible.
     - Selecting a Playthrough will change the text color to `hovercolor`, the background color to `textcolor`, populate the Saves panel, and make 1-2 additional buttons available at the sides of the Playthrough name: